palautatan/ph142/midterm-2/midterm-2-slides.md

 (1) **Arrows** by clicking the right and left arrows on your keyboard,
 (2) **Progress bar** by clicking on the progress bar located at the very bottom of your browser (it's a slim blue bar),
-(3) **Manual entry** or waiting a second, then typing in the slide number you wish to view within your URL address bar (change the slide number in the URL).
+(3) **Manual entry** or waiting a second, then typing in the slide number you wish to view within your URL address bar (change the last number in the URL to the slide number you wish to view.

 Exam logistics
 ========================================================